What Are The Different Types of Door Lock?

 What is a single cylinder lock?

-A single-sided cylinder lock is one that is operated by a key from the outside, but by a thumbturn from the inside rather than by another key.
-This means it is quick and simple to exit the home without a key.
+A single-sided cylinder lock is one that is operated by a key from the outside, but by a thumbturn—instead of a key—from the inside.
+This makes it quick and simple to exit the home without a key.

 What is a double cylinder lock?

 A double cylinder lock is one that is operated by a key from both the outside and inside.
-This eliminates the primary issue associated with thumbturns, in that a person can unlock your door if they are able to operate the thumbturn via a window.
+This eliminates the primary issue associated with thumbturns, in that a person can unlock your door if they are able to operate the thumbturn via reaching in through a window or letterbox.

 A double cylinder deadbolt like our G7134 door lock and G7130 with lever handle use a key cylinder on both the outside and the inside of the door.
 A double cylinder deadlock, like our M2002 Cylinder Mortice Deadlock is operated by a key from both the outside and the inside.

 Single or double cylinder deadlocks are each more suited to a given application.
-Likewise, there are also:
+Likewise, there are also push-button deadbolts, which allow access using numerical codes.

 When a deadlock is unlocked, the lock bolt is held in the withdrawn position.